claudzhu/377_FinalProject/README.md

   - Figure how to integrate front and back together and get it to run!

 ## How to Play Around
  This website was made using React and Javascript.
-There is no C code.
+There is no C code!

  To quickly deploy the app, I used Code Sandbox.

  Here is that link: https://u20em0.csb.app/

  ## Video and Presentation